 Create the BizTalk Group Prerequisites

-In Windows Azure, you can create a BizTalk Group that consists of a single BizTalk Server or multiple BizTalk Servers, just like on-premise.
+In Microsoft Azure, you can create a BizTalk Group that consists of a single BizTalk Server or multiple BizTalk Servers, just like on-premise.
 This topic lists the steps to create BizTalk Server and SQL Server virtual machines that are used in the BizTalk Group.

 To create a BizTalk Group, a domain account is required.
 This domain account runs the BizTalk services that connect to the SQL Server.

 These steps assume you already have a domain.
 The domain must be created before creating the virtual machines.
-Create a BizTalk Virtual Machine in Windows Azure lists this requirement.
+Create a BizTalk Virtual Machine in Azure lists this requirement.

 BizTalk Server uses domain user accounts to run the BizTalk Server services.
 Domain groups are used to perform different tasks within BizTalk Server.
 These domain user accounts and domain groups are created before configuring BizTalk Server.
 The SQL Server services can run as a domain user account or a local user account.

 |Only domain administrators can create domain user accounts and domain groups.|

 Create the following domain user accounts and groups:

 If your SQL Server services will run as domain user accounts, create the domain user accounts.
 You can use the same domain user account for all services, like the SQL Server service and SQL Server Agent.
 Or, you can use different domain user accounts for all services.
 You can also use local accounts on the SQL Server to run the services.
 The choice is yours.

 When BizTalk Server is configured, several services are created.
 You can use the same domain user account to run all the services.
 Or, you can use different user accounts to run all the services.
 The choice is yours.